marcopolonius0/petbot/README.md

 Navigate to the releases tab and download the latest stable release .zip file.
 NEVER download the bot from the master branch, more information provided below as to the reasoning.

 ## First time using:
 You WILL need node.js installed on your PC before moving on.
 Included with the standard node.js installation is the npm installer.
 Make sure both are installed.
-You can download node.js here (go for the latest LTS version): https://nodejs.org/en/download/
+You can download node.js here (go for the latest LTS version, currently v14): https://nodejs.org/en/download/

 To start off with installation, open a command prompt and navigate to this directory using the `cd` command.
 Example: `cd C:/Users/Name/Downloads/petbot`.